dgreisen/u2db/html-docs/tutorial.rst

 in the u1db source tree.
 It comes with a user interface, but we will only focus on the code that interacts with u1db here.

+This tutorial demonstrates the Python implementation of u1db.

 Defining the Task Object
 ------------------------